 However, the first thing you must know and that you may find somewhat comforting is that you are not alone.
 According to the 2015 National Survey on Drug Use and Health (NSDUH), 15.1 million adults 18 and over – 6.2% of the people in that entire age group – have an alcohol abuse disorder in the USA today.
 Drug addiction is just as prevalent and not much better; a 2015 study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that 4% of Americans met the criteria for drug use in the past year, and about 10% had a drug use disorder at some point in their lives.
 Further analysis of these figures shows that as many as 23 million adults in the United States have struggled, or do struggle, with problematic drug use.
 Sadly, addiction is widespread in our society today, and an addict’s addiction does not just effect his or her own life; it extends into the lives of those around him or her, including friends, children, relatives, and husbands and wives.

 While the focus of addiction is always the addict, the spouses of all of these individuals are suffering right alongside their addicted spouses.
 As the husband or wife of an addicted person, you will certainly feel your spouse’s pain and struggles, and you too will be affected by his or her decisions, behaviors, and actions.
-In order to save yourself, save your loved one, and save your marriage, you need to act fast in order to help turn things around, and to begin getting every one and everything back on track.
+Alcohol and drugs have effects on men and women’s fertility, which can cause a problem down the line.
+In order to save yourself, save your loved one, and save your marriage, you need to act fast in order to help turn things around, and to begin getting everyone and everything back on track.

 How Did You Get Here?